charmed-kubernetes/bundle/bundler/fragments/k8s/cdk/README.md

 constraints.
 This is useful for lab environments, however for real-world use you should provide higher CPU and memory instances to kubernetes-worker units.

+> Note: If you desire to deploy this bundle locally on your laptop, see the
+> segment about Conjure-Up under Alternate Deployment Methods.
+Default deployment
+> via juju will not properly adjust the apparmor profile to support running
+> kubernetes in LXD.
+At this time, it is a necessary intermediate deployment
+> mechanism.

 You can increase the constraints by editing the [bundle.yaml](https://github.com/juju-solutions/bundle-canonical-kubernetes) to fit your needs by removing the `#` comment character.